laminlabs/lamindb/docs/query-search.md

 ### Auto-complete

-For registries with less than 100k objects, auto-completing a `Lookup` object is the most convenient way of finding a record.
+For registries with less than 100k objects, auto-completing a `Lookup` object is a good way of finding an object.

 ```python
 records = db.Record.lookup()
 ```

-With auto-complete, we find a record:
+With auto-complete, we find an object:

 ```python
 experiment_1 = records.experiment_1